Debunking the Arguments of PseudoSkeptics and Debunkers

 I wrote this book because I got tired

-satirizing fundamentalist Christianity, I had done enough of that in my other
+satirizing fundamentalist Christianity, I had done enough of that in my

 books.
-I decided to satirize fundamentalist materialism for a change, because
+I decided to satirize fundamentalist materialism for a change,

 the two are equally comical.
-All fundamentalism is comical, unless you believe
+All fundamentalism is comical, unless you

-in it, in which case you'd become a fanatic yourself, and want everybody else
+in it, in which case you'd become a fanatic yourself, and want

 to share your fundamentalism.
-But if you're not a fundamentalist yourself,
+But if you're not a fundamentalist

 fundamentalists are the funniest people on the planet.
 The materialist

-fundamentalists are funnier than the Christian fundamentalists, because they
+fundamentalists are funnier than the Christian fundamentalists, because

 think they're rational!